The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-The Swap Monte Carlo technique combines standard Monte Carlo moves with moves consisting of particle swaps.
-Both moves are accepted or rejected according to the standard Metropolis algorithm, as detailed balance holds for both types of moves under this criterion.
-While the acceptance rates of the particle swaps become lower and lower as the temperature is decreased, as long as they are of the order of $10^{-4}$ or even $10^{-5}$, they greatly accelerate equilibration by providing a way for the particles to break away from the cages in which they would be otherwise stuck.
+The Swap Monte Carlo method combines standard Monte Carlo moves with particle swaps.
+Both types of moves are accepted or rejected according to the standard Metropolis algorithm (detailed balance holds for both types of moves under this criterion).
+While particle swaps are accepted at lower rates as the temperature is decreased, they nonetheless greatly accelerate equilibration by providing a way for the particles to break away from the cages in which they would be otherwise stuck, at least as long as the acceptance rate is of the order of $10^{-4}$ or even $10^{-5}$.
+An illustrating comparison between the regular and swap Monte Carlo methods is provided in Fig.~\ref{efficiency}, where it is shown that Swap Monte Carlo is able to relax the system at such low temperatures for which regular Monte Carlo shows no perceptible departure from the initial configuration after millions of sweeps.
+These results are in qualitative agreement with those observed for a binary mixture of soft particles in Ref.~\cite{01GP}.

-The left panel of Fig.~\ref{eq_check} shows the low T limit for which equilibrium can be attained via molecular dynamics, as evidenced by the deviation of the low T potential energy from the extrapolated supercooled liquid curve.
-Potential energy was measured after an equilibration time of the order of ${10^7}$ time units (see SI).
-Despite the enormous computational efforts this required (it took several weeks of CPU time), it becomes impossible to equilibrate the system for $T\approx 0.26$ or lower temperatures, as the conspicuous departure from the supercooled liquid curve indicates.
+In order to study the typical lengthscale characterizing the glass transition, we need to define the range of temperatures at which we are able to equilibrate our system.
+For this task we consider molecular dynamics and Swap Monte Carlo.
+Regular Monte Carlo is not considered in the following for its relative inefficiency with respect to Swap Monte Carlo, as illustrated above.
+The upper panel of Fig.~\ref{eq_check} shows the low T limit for which equilibrium can be attained via molecular dynamics, as evidenced by the deviation of the low T potential energy from the extrapolated supercooled liquid curve.
+The initial configurations are prepared by equilibrating a fluid with molecular dynamics at $T=0.5$ for $1000$ time units, and then cooling it down to the target temperature with a rate of $3.33\times 10^{-4}$, a procedure that is also followed to generate the initial conditions for the Swap Monte Carlo simulations.
+The potential energy was measured across a time window of $50000$ time units after an equilibration time of the order of ${10^7}$ time units.
+Despite the enormous computational efforts this required (it took several weeks of CPU time), it becomes impossible to equilibrate the system for $T \leq 0.26$, as the conspicuous departure from the supercooled liquid curve indicates.
+Additionally, during the same time window in which the potential energy was measured, we computed the self-intermediate scattering function,

+where $\B r_{i}(t)$ is the position of the $i^{th}$ particle at time $t$ and $\B q$ is a wave vector.
+We choose the length of $\B q$ to correspond to the first peak of the structure factor, and we average across 50 orientations (as orientation should not be of relevance in an isotropic system).
+Every time $F_s(q,t)$ decays to $1/e$, a `relaxation instance' is said to occur, and $F_s(q,t)$ is restarted to $1$ (the current configuration is taken as $t=0$ reference configuration for the next decay).
+The relaxation time $\tau$ reported below in Figs.~\ref{tauScaling} and \ref{fits} is computed as the average duration of a relaxation instance.